 Safer Buildings Taskforce

-The aim of the Taskforce is to:
+The Taskforce was established to:

-- oversee the ongoing assessment and rectification of combustible cladding materials
+- oversee the ongoing assessment and rectification of combustible cladding materials on Queensland buildings

 - review the availability and quality of safer buildings program data